timkendrick/vim-quickstart/README.md

 ### Customizing your `.vimrc`

-You can add your own custom configuration to your `.vimrc` file to customize your setup.
+You can add your own custom configuration to your `~/.vimrc` file to customize your setup.

 Note that any configuration added *before* the `quickstart#init()` call may be overridden by vim-quickstart, so it's recommended that you add your custom configuration *after* the `quickstart#init()` call.